google/WebFundamentals/src/content/en/android/custom-tabs/headers/index.md

 ### Demo application code

-More details about Custom Tabs Service can be found [here][12].
-A working example app can be found in the [android-browser-helper][13] GitHub repository.
+You can find more details about Custom Tabs Service [here][12].
+See the [android-browser-helper][13] GitHub repository for a working example app.

 ## Summary
 This guide demonstated how to add arbitrary headers to custom tabs CORS requests.